python-telegram-bot/python-telegram-bot/docs/source/stability_policy.rst

    This is incremented when backwards incompatible changes are introduced.
 -  Y indicates the minor version number.
    This is incremented when new functionality or backwards compatible changes are introduced by PTB.
-   *This is also incremented when PTB adds support for a new Bot API version, which may include backwards incompatible changes in some cases.*
+   *This is also incremented when PTB adds support for a new Bot API version, which may include backwards incompatible changes in some cases as outlined* :ref:`below <bot-api-versioning>`.
 -  Z is the patch version.
-   This is incremented for backwards incompatible changes or other major changes.
+   This is incremented if backwards compatible bug fixes or smaller changes are introduced.

 Deprecation
 ~~~~~~~~~~~